B0-B/entropyCollector/README.md

 - Neat look!
 - No dependencies
 - Vanilla html/js injection
-- Direct, private and "quasi-true"-random numbers
+- Direct, private and pseudo-random numbers
 - Seed is an 8 bit number sequence

 ## Implementation